Elegaon

 Elegaon is a village located in Bhainsa Mandal in the Adilabad district of Telangana State in India.
 It has a population of around 3000.
 Elegaon Gram panchayat contains 10 wards and two neighboring villages, Badgaon and Sirala.

 Demographics

-As this village comes under the Telangana region of the state Andhra Pradesh (well known as under developed region of this state), it is a backward area.
+As this village comes under the Telangana state (well known as under developed region of this state), it is a backward area.
 At least half of the people are illiterate.
 This village has around 3500 people.